zodb/relstorage/docs/sqlite3/faq.rst

    To combat this, RelStorage issues `PRAGMA OPTIMIZE
    <https://www.sqlite.org/pragma.html#pragma_optimize>`_ when
-   connections are closed, but that doesn't always work (the database may be locked by another connection``.
+   connections are closed, but that doesn't always work (the database may be locked by another connection.

    RelStorage issues the ``ANALYZE`` command automatically when the database is packed.